ydb-platform/ydb/ydb/library/yql/providers/generic/connector/tests/README.md

 * Test cases parametrizing the scenario.
 * Infrastructure code responsible for deploying the external datasource as the dockerized service.

+The basic scenario typically should imply the following steps:
+1. Deploy datasource and connector services using `docker-compose`.
+1. Initialize datasource in any way you like (either with predefined `*.sql` files mounted into container or programmatically from the test app).
+1. Prepare `YQL` script to query data from the datasource.
+1. Execute script with YDB-based CLI tools: `dqrun` and `kqprun`.
+1. Validate output.

 ## Directory structure